 In ancient times, people knew nothing about the fashion of tying a piece of cloth around their necks.
-The custom was to leave that part of their body uncovered, except when they needed to keep themselves warm, which they did by wrapping themselves in wool, cotton or silk fabric.
+The custom was to leave that part of their body uncovered, except when they needed to keep themselves warm, by wrapping themselves in wool, cotton or silk fabric.

 Ancient Romans called this ornament a “focale,” a term, probably derived from “faucase,” or rather “fauces,” meaning “throat.”

 According to a historian of antiquity, “it was, sometimes, a habit or an excuse used by young lads, in order to look more interesting or to escape rigorous duties.”

 The French tie in the XVII century

 The best- known story tells about an event that happened in 1660, when a regiment of Croatian soldiers came to France.
 These soldiers wore a particular kind of collar , the french noted and soon imitated it.
 This “giro di collo” was made out of plain cloth for the common soldier and out of silk for the officers.